loganventer/CHAP2/CHAP2API/.http/README.md

 - Make sure the API is running before testing
 - Default port is 5000
 - All endpoints are prefixed with `/api`
 - Controllers inherit from `ChapControllerAbstractBase` for consistent logging
+- Choruses use GUID-based identification for unique file storage
+- Enum values default to NotSet (0) when not specified
+- Case-insensitive name validation prevents duplicate choruses